 In fact, nowadays customers are so spoilt that they expect -50% or even -70% discounts.

 Clothing and apparel retailers get 30-50% gross margin, and this is minus the discounts!
-The smaller the business and the less items there’s sold, the higher the margin.
-Specialty stores have keep up 100-500%, and it’s not about greed but space, employees, and client per item sold demand higher margin.
+The smaller the business and the fewer items there are sold, the higher the margin.
+Specialty stores have to keep up 100-500%, and it’s not about greed but space, employees, and client per item sold demand higher margin.

 NB!
 Do not confuse gross margin and sales markup.
 Markup is what a retailer adds in first place, resulting in the full price.
 A retailer can calculate actual gross margin only when the item is sold.
 Gross margin is always lower than initial markup.

 Competition and suppliers eat your margins, so you cannot push it much higher than the industry average, and cannot survive if it’s much lower than that.
 Always know where you are with a particular product and discount.
 Use your enterprise resource planning (retail ERP) to keep an eye on the gross margin.
 Often it’s also the only thing the owners of a retail chain or store really care about.

 If you’re doing well, the retail business will have some money left when stuff is sold and all the costs are deducted.
 This gross profit.
 Normally it’s several times less than gross margin.
 As a definition puts it, gross profit is a company’s residual profit after selling a product or service, deducting the cost associated with its production and sale.